Raising the Bar on Sterile Compounding Safety

 Putting Recommendations into Action: Using Compounding Technology Safely

 Kevin Hansen, PharmD, MS, BCPS, BCSCP, Assistant Director of Pharmacy: Pharmaceutical Compounding, Residency Program Director: HSPAL, Cone Health Moses H. Cone Memorial Hospital

 This activity is supported by Omnicell.

 This CE activity is jointly provided by ProCE, LLC and the Institute for Safe Medication Practices (ISMP).
 ProCE is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-ACPE Universal Activity Number 0221-9999-21-278-L05-P/T has been assigned to this knowledge-based live CE activity (initial release date 12-8-21).
-This activity is approved for 1.5 contact hours (0.15 CEU) in states that recognize ACPE providers.
+ACPE Universal Activity Number 0221-9999-21-278-H05-P/T has been assigned to this knowledge-based home-study CE activity.
+This activity is approved for 1.5 contact hour (0.15 CEU) in states that recognize ACPE providers.
 This CE activity is provided at no cost to participants.
-Successful completion of the online post-test and evaluation at www.ProCE.com no later than January 7, 2022 is required to receive CE credit.
-CE credit will be automatically uploaded to NABP/CPE Monitor upon completion of the post-test and evaluation.
+Statements of completion will be issued online at www.ProCE.com upon completion of the evaluation and post-test with a score of 70% or higher.
+Proof of completion will be posted in NABP CPE Monitor profiles.
 No partial credit will be given.
-Conflict of interest disclosures are required of all faculty and shall be provided to participants at the conference.

 This activity has been approved for up to 1.5 California State Nursing contact hours by the provider, Debora Simmons, who is approved by the California Board of Registered Nursing, Provider Number CEP 13677.
 Credit will only be issued to individuals that are individually registered and attend the entire program.